 Ellen Chavez de Leitner - violinist

 Ellen Chavez de Leitner has taught private and group music lessons to all ages for about thirty years.
 The violin technique that she teaches emphasizes a physiologically oriented approach.
 Care is taken to make playing the violin a comfortable, enjoyable experience, and to avoid habits that lead to injury.
 The student progresses from basic, solid technique, to the ability to express oneself artistically with confidence.
-Lessons are tailored to each individual student to achieve their goals, no matter what style of music they want to play.
-Having taught her own six children as well as many other children and adults up to 80+ years old, Ms. Leitner has gained an understanding of many different learning styles.
-Ellen teaches at her home studio in Chimayo, NM.
+Lessons are tailored to each individual student to achieve their goals, no matter what style of music Having taught her own six children as well as many other children and adults up to 80+ years old, Ms. Leitner has gained an understanding of many different learning styles.

-Ellen studied at the Conservatory of Vienna, Saint John's College, the University of New Mexico, the College of Santa Fe, and with her most influential mentor, Renata Armani Mencik Skoberne.
+Ellen studied at Saint John's College, the University of New Mexico, the College of Santa Fe, the Conservatory of Vienna, and with her most influential mentor, Renata Armani Mencik Skoberne.
 Recently she studied Baroque music at the Baroque Performance Institute in Oberlin, Ohio, and at the Albuquerque Baroque festival.
-Her teachers were: Marc Destrube, Robert Mealy, Julie Andrijeski, and Emlyn Ngai, violin; Catharina Meints, Gonzalo Ruiz, and Nancy Zylstra, ensemble; Mary Anne Ballard, viola da gamba, and Paige Whitley-Baugess, dance.
+Her Baroque teachers were: Marc Destrube, Robert Mealy, Julie Andrijeski, and Emlyn Ngai, violin; Catharina Meints, Gonzalo Ruiz, and Nancy Zylstra, ensemble; Mary Anne Ballard, viola da gamba, and Paige Whitley-Baugess, dance.

-Ms. Leitner is also a visual artist, well known as a traditional New Mexican Santera, or painter of religious icons, and her images appear on the covers of her two CD's.
-Since her first profession is music, she frequently paints the patron saints of music, Santa Cecilia, St. Gregory, and King David.
-Her work can be seen at “The Monk’s Corner” in Santa Fe, the annual “Spanish Market” on the Santa Fe plaza each year, her studio in Chimayo, and on her other website: http://sites.google.com/site/ellenleitner, and at FineArt America.com.
+Ms. Leitner is also well known as a traditional New Mexican Santera, or painter of religious icons.
+Her images appear on the covers of her two CD's.
+She frequently paints the patron saints of music, Santa Cecilia, St. Gregory, and King David.
+Her work can be seen at the annual “Spanish Market” on the Santa Fe plaza each year, her studio in Chimayo, on her art website: http://sites.google.com/site/ellenleitner, and at FineArt America.com.